Indi Grants newsletters

 Stream 2 applicants are local government authorities and regional tourism organisations in local government areas activated by state or territory governments for DFRA assistance during the 2019-20 fire season and which are declared Category D. The eligible entities for this stream are listed in Annexure B to the guidelines.

 Closing dates extended: 5:00pm (AEST) Friday, 8 May 2020.

 The Emergency Bushfire Response in Primary Industries Grants help primary producers pay for costs of clean-up and other emergency measures including disposing of dead stock, and rebuilding or replacing damaged or destroyed on-farm infrastructure.

 The support is available to bushfire affected primary producers in the Indi local government areas of Alpine, Indigo, Mansfield, Towong, Wangaratta, and Wodonga.

 The maximum grant amount for clean-up, reinstatement activities and emergency measures is $75,000.

 Closing date: 31 July 2020.

-A $10,000 grant is available for small businesses in Towong and Alpine Local Government Areas, as determined by state governments.
+A $10,000 grant is available for small businesses in Alpine, Indigo, Mansfield, Towong and Wangaratta local government areas.

-The grant is designed to assist with the costs of maintaining businesses, including – but not limited to – covering salaries, rents and utilities.
+The grant helps with the costs of maintaining businesses, including salaries, rents and utilities.

 To be eligible, businesses must have experienced a 40 per cent drop in revenue over a three-month period, compared to the previous year, as a result of the bushfires.
 Further eligibility criteria will apply.